We invite your students to enter the 14th competition of the Hong Kong Young Writers Award!

 The Hong Kong Young Writers Awards (HKYWA) is an annual competition and fantastic opportunity for aspiring writers to showcase their talents and creativity.
 Our entry categories are in fiction, non-fiction, poetry and cover art.

-Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, International New York Times, Techni Photo, Print Plus, Shamrock Catering and Asia Exhibits House
+Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, International New York Times, Techni Photo, Print Plus, Shamrock Catering, Friday Everyday and Asia Exhibits House

-All entries should be based on the theme for 2023, New Tales of Judge Pao.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2023.
+All entries should be based on the theme for 2024, New Tales of China’s Inventions.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2024.